AnyLog-co/documentation/monitoring nodes.md

 ### The monitor command

-The ***monitor*** command organizes data by topics such that when a topic is queried, the status associated with the topic, from each participating node is retrieved.
+The ***monitor*** command organizes data by topics such that when a topic is queried, the status associated with the topic, from each participating node is available.

 Command details:
 <pre>